DaveAhearne/DaveAhearne/README.md

-## 👋 David A’Hearne
+## 👋 Hi, I’m David A’Hearne

-Senior software engineer and engineering leader with 13+ years of experience building, operating, and scaling production systems across fintech, energy, defence, and SaaS.
-Extensive experience owning complex systems end to end, leading engineering teams, and delivering business-critical software in regulated and high-availability environments.
+I’m a senior software engineer and engineering leader with over 13 years of experience building, operating, and scaling production systems across fintech, energy, defence, and SaaS.
+I’ve owned complex systems end to end, led engineering teams, and delivered business-critical software in regulated and high-availability environments.

 I finished my role at Bright in December 2024 to focus on strengthening my foundations in mathematics and data science.
 I am currently studying for a BSc in Mathematics with the Open University, in addition to holding a First Class Honours degree in Computing, and completing the [Cambridge Data Science Career Accelerator programme](https://onlinecareeraccelerators.pace.cam.ac.uk/cambridge-data-science-career-accelerator).